Federal Agency for Child and Youth Protection in the Media

-The Federal Department for Media Harmful to Young Persons (Bundesprüfstelle für jugendgefährdende Medien or BPjM) is an upper-level German federal censorship agency subordinate to the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
-It is responsible for examining and censoring media works suspected to be harmful to young people.
-These works are added to an official list – a process known as Indizierung (indexing) in German - as part of child protection efforts.
-The decision to index a work has a variety of legal implications; chiefly, restrictions on sale and advertisement.
+The Federal Agency for Child and Youth Protection in the Media (Bundeszentrale für Kinder- und Jugendmedienschutz or BzKJ), known until 2021 as the Federal Review Board for Media Harmful to Young Persons (Bundesprüfstelle für jugendgefährdende Medien or BPjM), is a German federal agency and youth protection panel based Bonn, subordinate to the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
+Its mission is to examine "media works suspected to be harmful to young people."
+The agency adds the works it perceives as harmful to a list—in a process known as Indizierung (indexing)—as part of child protection efforts.
+The decision to index a work has a variety of legal implications, namely, restrictions on sale and advertisement.